 3. The MIT Sloan resume, per the school’s requirements

 Begin with a high-level review of what you can provide in the application data, organizational chart and resume to identify what you convey to the committee across these elements.
 There isn’t much flexibility for creativity or storytelling, so I suggest finishing them, noting the characteristics and accomplishments you’ve conveyed, and continuing forward.
-For insights on navigating the organizational chart requirement, take a look at this article by my Fortuna colleague, Heidi Hillis.)
+View these insights on navigating the organizational chart requirement by Fortuna’s Heidi Hillis in her related article.)

 The next components of the Sloan application demand more imagination and considered attention.
 This flow may not feel intuitive, but it’s exceptionally effective from a strategic perspective: